etcherfx/MCServerTemplate/README.md

 ## Setting Java Versions

-- In the files section on replit, click the three dots and click `Show hidden files`
+- In the files section on replit, click the three dots and hit `Show hidden files`

   <img src="projectInfo/replitHiddenFiles.png" width="350">